6 Tips to Get Rid of Pesky Mosquitoes, Ants, and Wasps

-Mosquitoes’, bees, yellow-jackets, wasps and hornets are all part of the summer season.
-And I, for one intend to enjoy the beautiful out-doors without getting “eaten alive” by the dreaded mosquito.
-Yellow jackets, wasps and hornets love to gather at my back door just waiting for me to take a step outside.
+Mosquitoes, bees, yellow jackets, wasps, and hornets are all part of the summer season.
+And I, for one, intend to enjoy the beautiful outdoors without getting “eaten alive” by the dreaded mosquito.
+Yellow jackets, wasps, and hornets also love to gather at my back door just waiting for me to take a step outside.

-How To Keep Wasps, Hornets and Yellow Jackets Away
+How to Keep Wasps, Hornets, and Yellow Jackets Away

 This tip works like a charm and is a great way to recycle plastic bags.